AhmadHamze/hugo-toha-source/content/posts/infra/chatbot_deployment/index.md

 > It is important to get this part right, otherwise, you will get errors later when you try to run the service.
 > The most important part is specifying the permissions needed for the task to run.

-Here are the steps to create a task definition (this is a form like page on AWS):
+Here are the steps to create a task definition (this is a form-like page on AWS):

 ![Task definitions](./media/task_definitions.png)

-1. Go to **ECS > Task definitions** and create a new task definition
+1. Go to **ECS > Task definitions** and create a new task definition.
-2. Select the **Fargate** launch type
+2. Select the **Fargate** launch type.
-3. In the task definition settings, give it a name (keep a -task suffix as a best practice)
+3. In the task definition settings, give it a name (keep a -task suffix as a best practice).
 4. In **Task Execution Role**, you must give permission to the task so that it is able to run, attach `ecsTaskExecutionRole`
 5. In **Task Role**, you must specify some permissions to allow ECS to interact with the Docker container, this includes `CloudWatchLogsFullAccess`,  `AmazonEC2ContainerRegistryReadOnly`, and in case you're using AWS Secrets Manager, `SecretsManagerReadWrite`.
-Note that you have to create the rule that will be assigned in **Task role** yourself, you can do so from IAM > Roles
+Note that you have to create the rule that will be assigned in **Task role** yourself, you can do so from IAM > Roles.
-6. Add a container to the task definition, give it a name, specify the Docker image and the port mappings (e.g. 8000:8000)
+6. Add a container to the task definition, give it a name, and specify the Docker image and the port mappings (e.g. 8000:8000).
-7. Add the secrets under **Environment > Secrets**
+7. Add the secrets under **Environment > Secrets**.
-8. Click "Add" then "Create" to create the task definition
+8. Click "Add" then "Create" to create the task definition.

 #### ECS Service

 Here are the steps for creating the ECS service:

-1. Go to ECS > Clusters and create a new cluster, select the **Networking only** option, and give it a name, (keep a -cluster suffix to avoid confusion with the service name)
+1. Go to ECS > Clusters and create a new cluster, select the **Networking only** option, and give it a name, (keep a -cluster suffix to avoid confusion with the service name).
-2. For VPC/Subnets, select or let AWS create a new VPC
+2. For VPC/Subnets, select or let AWS create a new VPC.
 3. Inside the cluster, go to **Services > Create**, you have to configure the service:
-   1. Launch type: **Fargate**
+   1. Launch type: **Fargate**.
-   2. Task Definition: select the task definition you created earlier
+   2. Task Definition: select the task definition you created earlier.
-   3. Cluster: select the cluster you created earlier
+   3. Cluster: select the cluster you created earlier.
-   4. Service name: give it a name (keep a -service suffix to avoid confusion with the cluster name)
+   4. Service name: give it a name (keep a -service suffix to avoid confusion with the cluster name).
-   5. Number of tasks: set it to 1
+   5. Number of tasks: set it to 1.
-   6. Netowrking: select subnets and assign a security group, you have to check the box for **Auto assign public IP** if you want to access the service from the internet
+   6. Netowrking: select subnets and assign a security group, you have to check the box for **Auto assign public IP** if you want to access the service from the internet.
-   7. Load balancer: this is needed for production, you can skip it, I will cover it in a future blog
+   7. Load balancer: this is needed for production, you can skip it, I will cover it in a future blog.
-4. Click "Next" and review the settings, then click "Create Service"
+4. Click "Next" and review the settings, then click "Create Service".

 #### Traffic to ports

 Now, you should have a running service!
 Congratulations!
 However, if you try to access the service using the public IP address, you will not get anything, bummer!

-This is because the service is not configured to allow traffic to the port 8000, you need to add a rule to the security group that allows traffic to this port.
+This is because the service is not configured to allow traffic to port 8000, you need to add a rule to the security group that allows traffic to this port.

-1. Got to **EC2 > Security Groups** and find the security group that was created for the ECS service
+1. Go to **EC2 > Security Groups** and find the security group that was created for the ECS service.
-2. Click on the security group and go to the **Inbound rules** tab
+2. Click on the security group and go to the **Inbound rules** tab.
 3. Click on **Edit inbound rules** and add a new rule:
    - Type: **Custom TCP**
    - Protocol: **TCP**
    - Port Range: **8000** (or other port if you specified a different one in the task definition)
    - Source: **0.0.0.0/0** (or your IP address if you want to restrict access)
-4. Click **Save rules**
+4. Click **Save rules**.

 Now, you should be able to access the service using the public IP address of the ECS service, e.g. `http://<public-ip>:8000/`.
 You can find this public-ip address in the ECS service details page, under the **Tasks** tab, click on the task ID, and you will see the public IP address in the task details.